alema-r/Alessandro-Marcolini-Oniro/docs/repo-workspace.rst

 Repo Workspace
 ##############

-OpenHarmony uses `repo <https://android.googlesource.com/tools/repo>`_ to provide full workspace setup that includes all the repositories needed for building OpenHarmony and developing on top.
+AllScenariOS uses `repo <https://android.googlesource.com/tools/repo>`_ to provide full workspace setup that includes all the repositories needed for building AllScenariOS and developing on top.

 .. contents::
     :depth: 2